vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/typescript/index.md

 The presence of a `tsconfig.json` file in a directory indicates that the directory is the root of a TypeScript project and is being read by the code editor for *autocompletion*.
 Modifying `tsconfig.json` in the context of `vrotsc` can affect only the code editor autocompletion.

-Because of the nature of extending the typescript compiler and the specific runtime of Orchestrator, `vrotsc` package has a default `tsconfig` that is applied for all  `typescript-project-all` projects.
+Because of the nature of extending the typescript compiler and the specific runtime of {{ products.vro_short_name }}, `vrotsc` package has a default `tsconfig` that is applied for all  `typescript-project-all` projects.

 `/typescript/vrotsc/src/compiler/config.ts`